-1. Advice and Promotion of Fair Registration Best Practices
+1. Education and Sharing of Best Practices

-2. Completion and Submission of Reports
+2. Completion and Submission of FRP Reports

-Pursuant to section 20 of FARPACTA, and section 22.7 of Schedule 2 to the RHPA, regulators are required to prepare and submit to the OFC a fair registration practices report annually or at such other times as the Fairness Commissioner may specify.
+Pursuant to section 20 of FARPACTA, and section 22.7 of Schedule 2 to the RHPA, regulators are required to prepare and submit to the OFC a fair registration practices report annually, or at such other times as the Fairness Commissioner may specify.

-- The number of total applicants,
+- The total number of applicants.

-- The number of internationally trained applicants,
+- The number of internationally trained applicants.

 3. Meetings with Regulators